đąChannels

 Click on the channel name in the object panel to select an individual channel.

-Hold Shift or Control to select multiple.
+Hold Control to select or deselect specific items.

 Click and drag a marquee from any empty area in the object panel to select multiple channels.